kevinlego2009/CS5008_project/README.md

 # CS5008_project

-This is the final project of 24Spring CS5008, createed by: Kevin Yu, Danny Liao, and Mingzhe Ou
+This is the final project of 24Spring CS5008, createed by: Kevin Yu, Danny Lai, and Mingzhe Ou

 # A* Algorithm Implementation